tidyjava/tidyjava-contents/pair-programming-essentials.md

 Reading the code written by someone else gives you a completely different view than actively participating in writing it.
 With Pair Programming, every piece of code has two authors with deep insight into it's creation process.
 If you rotate your pairing partners and participate in a variety of tasks, you have a much wider perspective on the codebase.
-Because you have to suppress your ego when pairing, you are less likely to be protective about deleting or changing your code.
-It's much less pain to [Let It Go]().
+Because you have to suppress your ego when pairing, you are less likely to be protective when it comes to deleting or changing your code.
+It's much less pain to [Let It Go](http://tidyjava.com/let-it-go).

 ### Built-in Code Review
 (You are doing code reviews, aren't you?!)